ArchiWise/ArchiWise.github.io/_posts/session/2013-01-17-how-much-architecture-documentation-is-needed.md

 layout: page
 title: How much architecture documentation is needed?
 categories: session
-excerpt: Discussion organized at BelgAF by Alexander (more information), 17/01/2013
+excerpt: Discussion organized at BelgAF by Alexander, 17/01/2013
 ---

-###How much architecture documentation is needed?
-Discussion organized at BelgAF by Alexander, 17/01/2013

 ####Abstract
 Time-boxed discussion on the following topics: